ALEHACKsp/vandal/README.md

 To implement Vandal to your software, you must first:
 - Link DX9 static libraries to your software (regardless of solutioning system),
 - Provide an actual pointer to our D3D9 device (check: Vandal::Handling::Initialize),
-- Initialize a styling object and set values as you wish,
+- Initialize a styling object and set values as you wish [or use the default style],
 - Call a constructor to whatever you may need.

-In the future:
-- ...

 # Features
 Vandal is currently very barebones, and in extremely early development.
 There is currently no control whatsoever, but constructors for: